-People living in poverty are the first to be affected by climate change and only they can describe what they experience and what they want.
+People who live in persistent poverty are the first to be affected by climate change and only they can describe what they experience and what they want.
 No one can do it for them.

 Governments must reach out to the people and communities who are most and first affected by